ForsakenIdol/ForsakenIdol/README.md

 **Here's a couple of things I'm currently interested in!**

-- 🌱 I’m currently learning Cybersecurity, AI, and Project Management.
+- 🌱 I’m currently employed full time at Roy Hill.
 - 😄 I enjoy full-stack Web Development the most in Software Engineering.
-- 🤔 I’m interested to explore Docker, C# (.NET), and PHP.
+- 🤔 I’m interested to explore C# (.NET) and PHP.
+I'm currently learning the React.js framework and using it to refactor my blog as a standalone program.
-- 🔭 Outside of the Software Engineering realm, I'm interested in DaVinci Resolve, Blender, Abelton / Music Production, Arduino, and Rasberry Pi.
+- 🔭 Outside of the Software Engineering realm, I'm interested in DaVinci Resolve, Blender, and Abelton / Music Production.
-- ⚡ Fun fact: I've been to 5 different continents!
+- ⚡ Fun fact: I've been to 4 different continents and 9 different countries!

 Thanks for checking out my profile, and I wish you well on your adventures, whatever they may be!